FabLabWgtn/Word_Clock/SyncArduinoClock/readme.txt

 The Arduino time is set from the time on your computer through the Processing sketch.

-The FDTI cable orientation is gnd at the top.
+The FTDI cable orientation is GND at the top.